VonC/winlogin/README.md

-# wlogin: get Windows login from name or email
+# winlogin: get Windows login from name or email

 This Go program is for Windows only.
 It uses the environment variable `USERMAIL` to: